|

 until the club (then renamed the Main Street Bar & Grill) closed.

 But the band didn't sit idle.
-The Chefs of Dixieland returned to South Toledo, to Trotter's
+The Chefs of Dixieland moved to other venues in the Toledo

-For more information about Trotter’s Tavern or any public performance by Ragtime Rick and the Chefs of Dixieland, see the information posted on the EVENTS page of this Website.
+For more information about the Sodbuster Bar or any public performance by Ragtime Rick and the Chefs of Dixieland, see the information posted on the EVENTS page of this Website.

 |